GrantEdwards/CustomCSS/readme.md

 email's head.
 If the head already contains a <style> element that was added by this extension, it is replaced.

-For example, here is the configuration I use
+For example, here is the configuration I use to make quoted text appear as expected, control the default font and width of the page, and set the font used for preformatted blocks:

 ~~~
 blockquote {